Code of law: History

 In Europe, Roman law, especially the Corpus Juris Civilis, became the basis of the legal systems of many countries.
 Roman law was either adopted by legislation (becoming positive law), or through processing by jurists.
 The accepted Roman law is usually then codified and forms part of the central Code.
 The codification movement gathered pace after the rise of nation-states after the Treaty of Westphalia.
 Prominent national civil codes include the French Napoleonic Code (code civil) of 1804, the Austrian civil code (Allgemeines Bürgerliches Gesetzbuch) of 1812, the German civil code (Bürgerliches Gesetzbuch) of 1900 and the Swiss codes.
 The European codifications of the 1800s influenced the codification of Catholic canon law resulting in the 1917 Code of Canon Law which was replaced by the 1983 Code of Canon Law and whose Eastern counterpart is the Code of Canons of the Eastern Churches.

 Meanwhile, African civilizations developed their own legal traditions, sometimes codifying them through consistent oral tradition, as illustrated e.g. by the Kouroukan Fouga, a charter proclaimed by the Mali Empire in 1222–1236, enumerating regulations in both constitutional and civil matters, and transmitted to this day by griots under oath.

 The Continental civil law tradition spread around the world along with European cultural and military dominance in recent centuries.
 During the Meiji Restoration, Japan adopted a new Civil Code (1898), based primarily on the French civil code and influenced by the German code.
 After the Xinhai Revolution of 1911 in China, the new Republic of China government abandoned the imperial code tradition and instead adopted a new civil code strongly influenced by the German Bürgerliches Gesetzbuch, and also influenced by the Japanese code.
 This new tradition has been largely maintained in the legal system of the People's Republic of China since 1949.

 Meanwhile, codifications also became more common in common law systems.
 For example, a criminal code is found in a number of common law jurisdictions in Australia and the Americas, and continues to be debated in England.

-In the Americas, the influence of Continental legal codes has manifest itself in two ways.
+In the Americas, the influence of Continental legal codes has manifested itself in two ways.
 In civil law jurisdictions, legal codes in the Continental tradition are common.
 In common law jurisdictions, however, there has been a strong trend towards codification.
 The result of such codification, however, is not always a legal code as found in civil law jurisdictions.
 For example, the California Civil Code largely codifies common law doctrine and is very different in form and content from all other civil codes.